YounesBouhouche/MyFirstKmpProject/README.md

 ### API Key Configuration

 The application requires a Pexels API key to function.
-You need to add your API key to the `local.properties` file to keep it secure and prevent it from being committed to version control.
+The configuration differs slightly between platforms:

+#### Android & Desktop (JVM)

 1. Create or edit `local.properties` in the root directory of the project:
    ```properties